Dragoncord-for-discord/dragoncord-plugins/README.md

 Plugins for Dragoncord

 # How to install
-Put plugin to "plugin" folder
+Put plugin to "plugins" folder

 Restart client by closing and opening again